ithacadsa/ithacadsa.github.io/committees.md

 Our mission is to dismantle oppressive state institutions and replace them with community based alternatives and de-commodified universal public goods.

 **Note: This committee is currently on hiatus.
-However, our members have been active with local campaigns to achieve justice for citizens unfairly targeted and brutalized by police.**
+However, our members are working to reorganize the group [Decarcerate Tompkins County](https://decarceratetompkinscounty.weebly.com).**

 ## Other Opportunities